 The docking station is compatible with the Apple Smart Folio accessories and will not hamper the Apple Pencil charging capability.
 Use the attachment grip provided with the hub to attach it securely with iPad Pro.

-The new iPad Pro is a hot topic among Apple lovers now.
+The new iPad Pro and iPad Air is a hot topic among Apple lovers now.
 USB-C upgrade was the right step towards universal compatibility.
 But like everything in this wretched world, it has its catches.